>TOPICS

 Goal: spirituality, means: violence?

-The further one moves away from the spiritual path toward political power struggles, the more spiritual integrity suffers.
+The further one moves away from the spiritual path into political power struggles, the more spiritual integrity suffers.

 Humanity is not ready yet